-Alright East coasters.
+Alright East Coasters.
 It looks like this hurricane season you are about to experience a Southern norm.
 The Granddaddy of all coastal weather—the hurricane.
-By now you likely boarded the windows, taken inventory of your canned goods, stockpiled water, gotten the go-ahead to stay home from work or school and are not exactly sure what you’d do with your time if Joaquin had bombarded your coast with rain, high winds and power outages.
+By now you likely boarded the windows, taken inventory of your canned goods, stockpiled water, gotten the go-ahead to stay home from work or school and are not exactly sure what you’d do with your time if the hurricane had bombarded your coast with rain, high winds and power outages.
 Let’s just say I know what you’re going through.
 I’ve lived through Hurricane Rita, Hurricane Ike, Tropical Storm Allison and countless others that were prepped for but wound up not being as bad as Houston weatherman Frank Billingsley made us think they’d be.
 The onset of a hurricane can be pretty scary, understandably and rightfully so.
 If your area is not being evacuated, and you are advised by local officials to bunker down in your home, take it from a native Houstonian, the best way to get through the stress of a hurricane is to have a hurricane party.
 Yes, I said it.
 You CAN have fun while the fate of your town’s survival during a Category 4 storm is unknown.
 (Using humor to outweigh fear is healthy, right?)

 Limit party invites to those you really like.
 AKA, those you wouldn’t mind being trapped at the end of the world with.
 Hopefully a hurricane isn’t the end of the world, but depending on the severity of the storm, it is a definite possibility that you could be stuck with these folks for a few days.
 I’d say only family, significant others and super close friends who have nowhere safe to go.
 We once invited a family with two young children under the age of six to stay with us during a storm and let me just say… 80 mph winds never looked so appealing.
 Have everyone come over well before the storm and prepare to stay for the duration.
 Park cars on safe, high ground.
 Ask guests to bring sleeping bags, blankets and pillows for the twenty-something slumber party fort of a lifetime!
 It’s just like a childhood lock-in!
 Except for, y’know, the actual danger in going outdoors before the event is over.

 So you’ve got the usual essentials—bottled water (or San Pellegrino, depending on how much better you think you are than other people,) canned drinks and juices—stored and ready to go.
 But now you need to make it a party.
 It’s a hurricane party, so what should you make?
 HURRICANES, OBV.
 Check out this recipe for simple hurricanes at home.
 Another kitschy option is to make a Dark & Stormy.
-Red wine is a great choice, too, because it doesn’t have to be cold to enjoy and likely your fridge will be on the fritz throughout Joaquin’s reign.
+Red wine is a great choice, too, because it doesn’t have to be cold to enjoy and likely your fridge will be on the fritz throughout the hurricane’s reign.
 Though walking around in the dark, goblet of red wine in hand, with only the light of a candle as your guide may not be the best idea.